online-go/gtp2ogs/docs/CONTRIBUTING.md

 ## 3) (optional) update your fork if it is outdated

-this step is needed only if you forked from online-go/gtp2ogs devel branch long ago : there are probably new commits available
+this step is needed only if you forked from online-go/gtp2ogs devel branch long ago: there are probably new commits available

 The code below will: